 A few places to see a film outdoors this summer in Melbourne include:

-Grab some popcorn and a drink and enjoy the fresh breeze on your face as you watch the latest movies.
+Grab some popcorn and a drink and enjoy the fresh air as you watch the latest movies.

 You can BYO your own picnic food and drinks, and hand over the reins (rudder?) to a member of your group while the rest of you enjoy the view.